emalyovany/IT2023FALL2023.EDWARDMALYOVANY/README.md

        3. Create a user profile dashboard where users can view their hiking statistics and progress over time.

        I added the first one.
 I did not use an API for this.
 I used an external application where you can find trails near you.
    I added a "Find Trails Near Me" option that redirects users to another application where they can discover hiking trails in their vicinity.
-The code for this feature can be found in the layout.cshtml file.
+    The code for this feature can be found in the VIEWS/SHARED/_layout.cshtml file.

 4. Style Changes (All changes done in WWWROOT/CSS/CUSTOM.CSS)